rdmpage/bionames-manuscript/README.md

 BioNames comprises a CouchDB database, and API, and a web interface.

+## Timeline

+BioNames can display timelines of the numbers of taxonomic names published in higher taxonomic groups, inspired by Taxatoy [Sarkar et al. 2008].
+The next level in the taxonomic hierarchy is shown as a treemap, and the number of names in each year is displayed as an interactive chart.
+Clicking on a year will list the corresponding publications for that year.

+[TIMELINE]

+Fig. TIMELINE.
+Screenshot of the distribution overtime of publications of new names for birds (Aves).
+The treemap on the left displays taxa below Aves in the taxonomic hierarchy, the chart on the right displays the number of publications in each year.
+The user has clicked on "2012", resulting in a list of the papers published in that year appearing below the timeline. [http://bionames.org/timeline/Animalia/Chordata/Vertebrata/Aves]

+## Phylogenies

-Phylogenies from PhyLOTA are rendered in SVG where terminal taxa with the same label have the same colour.
+Phylogenies from PhyLOTA are rendered in an interactive viewer using SVG.
+The user can zoom in and out, and change the drawing style.
+Terminal taxa with the same label have the same, colour (Fig. TREE).
 This makes it easier to recognise clusters of sequences from the same taxon (e.g., conspecific samples), as well as highlight possible errors (e.g., mislabelled or misidentified sequences).

-Features
+At present the colours are arbitrarily chosen, other schemes could be added in future [Lespinats and Fertil 2011].

+[TREE]

+Fig. TREE.
+Screenshot of phylogeny from PhyLoTA as displayed in BioNames. [http://bionames.org/trees/phylota/ti10167_cl0_db184]

-Dashboard
+## Dashboard

-publishers
+The BioNames web site features a "dashboard" which displays various summaries of the data it contains.
+For example, Fig. PUB shows a bubble chart of the number of articles different publishers have made available online.
+"Publisher" in this context is broadly defined to include digital archives such as BioStor and JSTOR, repositories using [DSpace](http://www.dspace.org), and commercial publishers such as Elsevier, Informa UK, Magnolia Press, Springer, and Wiley.
+The diagram is dominated by BioStor, which repurposes Biodiversity Heritage Library content.
+Hence, the largest single "publisher" in Fig. PUB is providing open access content.

+[PUB]

+Fig. PUB.
+Bubble chart showing numbers of articles made available online by different publishers.
+Magnolia Press is the publisher of *Zootaxa*.

 # Discussion

-The state of taxonomy

-[coverage of taxa, impact of journals and publishers, what needs to be digitised,

-## Limitations (degree of connectivity)

-Each phylogeny in BioNames is associated with one or more publications (i.e., those listed in the GenBank records for the sequence used to obstruct the tree).
-Some of these will also contain taxonomic descriptions, and so may already exist in BioNames.
-It would obviously be desirable to merge these records, and this could be most easily done if the GenBank records had bibliographic identifiers.
-However, a significant fraction of GenBank records lack such identifiers [Miller et al. 2009], hence significant effort will need to be made to merge these two sources of bibliographic data.
+The initial release of BioNames had to meet the deadline set by the EOL challenge.
+However development is ongoing.
+Below I discuss some potential applications and future directions.

 ## Links

 BioNames makes extensive use of identifiers to clean and link data, but the real value from identifiers becomes apparent when they are shared, that is, when different databases use the same identifiers for the same entities, instead of minting their own.
 Reusing identifiers can enable unexpected connections between databases.
 For example, the PubMed biomedical literature database has a record (PMID:948206) for the paper "Monograph on "*Lithoglyphopsis*" *aperta*, the snail host of Mekong River Schistosomiasis" [Davis et al. 1976].
 The PubMed record contains the abstract for the paper, but no link to where the user can obtain a copy of the paper.
 Actually, this reference is in a volume that has been scanned by the Biodiversity Heritage Library, and the article has been extracted by BioStor (http://biostor.org/reference/102054).
 If PubMed was linked to BHL, users of PubMed could go straight to the content of the article.
 But this is just the start.
 The [Davis et al. 1976] also paper mentions museum specimens in the collection of the Academy of Natural Sciences of Drexel University, Philadelphia.
 Metadata for these specimens has been aggregated by GBIF, and the BioStor page for this article displays those links.
 In an ideal world we should be able to traverse the path PubMed → BioStor → GBIF.
 But in many ways the real gains will come from traversing these links in the other direction.
 At present, a user of GBIF simply sees metadata for these specimens and a locality map.
 They are unaware that these specimens have been cited in a paper [Davis et al. 1976] which shows that the snails host the Mekong River schistosome.
 This connection would be trivial to make if the reciprocal link was made:  GBIF → BioStor.
 Furthermore, a link BioStor → PubMed would give us access to Medical Subject Headings (MeSH http://www.nlm.nih.gov/mesh/) for the paper.
 Hence we could imagine ultimately searching GBIF using queries from a controlled vocabulary of biomedical terms.

 Making these connections requires not only that we have digital identifiers, but also that where ever possible we reuse existing identifiers.
-In practice forging these links can be hard work [Page 2011a].
+In practice forging these links can be hard work [Page 2011a], and many links may be missing from existing databases [Miller et al. 2009].
 However, if we restrict ourselves to project-specific identifiers then we stymie attempts to create a network of connected data on biodiversity.

 ## Impact